 - because some substances are obtained illegally, substance use can be associated with violence and crime

 If you choose to use substances, it’s important to have all the facts.
-If you’re concerned that you or someone you know has a substance use problem, you can search Resources Around Me for support services in your area.
+If you’re concerned that you or someone you know has problematic substance use, you can search Resources Around Me for support services in your area.
 If you have questions about substance use, you can always call a Kids Help Phone counsellor at 1-800-668-6868.
+You can also talk with a volunteer crisis responder by texting CONNECT to 686868.